Thursday, July 28

 Facts about the Rainbow Lorikeet:

 1. There are more than 50 different species of Lorikeets.
-Here is a list of a few of the different types of Lorikeets:
+Here is a list of a few of the various types of Lorikeets:

 • The Rainbow Lorikeet